-By applying the latest research in psychology, neuroscience, medicine, and complementary/whole health practices to addiction recovery, there is evidence that has allowed the creation and implementation of addiction treatment protocols that work.
+Dr. Scharff’s work centers at the intersection of addiction and trauma.
+By applying the latest research in psychology, neuroscience, medicine, and complementary/whole health practices to addiction and trauma recovery, Dr. Scharff has seen dramatic improvements in treatment outcomes at the facilities with which she partners.
+These outcomes lay the foundation for long-term addiction and trauma recovery.
 In her addresses and books, Dr. Scharff outlines what these protocols are.
-She reveals how a variety of treatment practices, when used together on a highly individualized basis, work synergistically to drastically improve treatment outcomes.
-This process rewires the brain, allowing addicts to lead productive, normal lives.
+She reveals how a variety of treatment practices, when used together on a highly individualized basis, work synergistically to improve treatment results.
+At its foundation, a dynamic treatment process rewires the brain, allowing people to lead satisfying, engaged lives.

-Dr. Scharff notes that there are many activities that people can use to improve outcomes and decrease symptoms for depression, anxiety, and addiction.
-Many complementary, whole health practices, including but not limited to acupuncture, naturopathy, meditation, yoga, social connection (e.g. volunteering), music, breathwork, somatic experiencing, mentorship, and outdoor experiences can improve mental states.
-These activities also circumvent the stigma around receiving treatment for addiction and mental illness.
-Though none of these activities on its own is a solution to addiction or some forms of mental illness, their inclusion in a healthy lifestyle most definitely improves outcomes and outlook on life.
+Institute scholars and practitioners want to be clear that not everyone needs to be in a treatment program to learn new ways to improve their mental health.
+There are many activities that people can use to decrease symptoms of depression, anxiety, and overall mental dis-ease.
+Many complementary, whole health practices, including but not limited to acupuncture, naturopathy, meditation, yoga, social connection (e.g. volunteering), music, breathwork, mentorship, and outdoor experiences can improve wellbeing.
+Some of these activities are no- or low-cost and can be learned through community programs, or even on YouTube.
+These activities also circumvent the stigma around receiving treatment for mental health concerns.
+Though none of these activities on its own is a solution to mental health problems, their inclusion in a healthy lifestyle most definitely improves wellbeing and outlook on life.